anshulthakur/stockboard/portfolio/tests/user_flows.md

 * User goes to Accounts page from Menu and finds no accounts.
 Clicks on a button to add new account, and sees a form.
 Fills the form and an account is created.
 The page now shows the account summary card and the add account option.
 * The user adds other accounts, such as broker, demat, crypto etc.
+  - Test that the user cannot add money to demat
+  - Test that demat account cannot be created directly.
+It is always created with a broker's account
+  - Test that the user cannot add cash balance (it is a read-only field)

 * In each account, the user sees the transactions tab.
 Can visit the transactions tab to see a short pass-book (initially empty).
 Plus, a button to add new transaction is available.
 The user clicks on it and a menu pops up with fields rendered according to the account type.
 An option to upload bulk transactions for the account is also available.
 The user uploads a transaction file and the account details are updated.

+Since the transactions may be loaded from external sources, the transaction IDs may be different for each.
+There should be no duplication of transactions based on transaction IDs.
+However, the transaction IDs are optional.

 * The overview page starts showing summary information.